germaniumhq/adhesive/README.md

 Marks if the logging should use ANSI colors in the terminal.
 Implicitly this is `true`, but if log parsing is needed, it can make sense to have it false.

+### pool_size

+default value is empty, environment var: `ADHESIVE_POOL_SIZE`.

+Sets the number of workers that adhesive will use.
+Defaults to the number of CPUs if unset.

 ### stdout

 default value is empty, environment var: `ADHESIVE_STDOUT`.